Karl Ludwig von Lecoq: Early career

+While performing his military duties, he began mapping Westphalia.
 Inspired by the French cartographer Dominique, comte de Cassini, Lecoq completed his Große Karte von Westfalen (Great Map of Westphalia) between 1795 and 1805.
+In this time he was in correspondance with Carl Friedrich Gauss, who helped him in determining the longitude of certain places.
 Already celebrated as a talented map-maker in his own right, the king named him commander-in-chief of the Grenadier Garde Infantry Regiment Nr.
 6 in 1801.
 He was also appointed to a board to examine general staff officer candidates.
 In 1803, he received promotion to General-major and the following year founded the Junker School.

 1806

 Before the War of the Fourth Coalition, large Prussian forces were assembled in northwest Germany.
 Gebhard von Blücher commanded 16 battalions and 17 squadrons in Westphalia, while 20 battalions and 28 squadrons deployed in the former Electorate of Hanover.
 Around the beginning of October 1806, the bulk of these forces moved south under the orders of Lieutenant General Blücher and General of Infantry Ernst von Rüchel to take position near Eisenach and Gotha.
 At the time, Blücher left General-Major von Hagken and General-Major von Brusewitz near Münster to defend Westphalia against a French incursion.
 Before the war started, Lecoq received command of all forces in the area.
 Together with the garrisons of Hameln and Nienburg, about 12,000 Prussians defended Hanover and Westphalia.

 Opposing them were King Louis Bonaparte, leading the army of the Kingdom of Holland, and Marshal Édouard Adolphe Casimir Joseph Mortier at the fortress of Mainz.
 Louis placed a strong garrison in the fortress of Wesel with a body of about 6,000 troops hovering to the northeast.
 Another similar-sized unit was stationed at Utrecht.

 Mortier's formation was named the VIII Corps and included one division under General of Division Louis Henri Loison.
 Emperor Napoleon I of France intended for the forces of Louis and Mortier to observe the Prussians until he defeated their main army.
 Then they would overrun northwest Germany.

 On 9 October, columns under Lecoq and Hagken began marching west, though progress was slow.
 Ten days later, news of the catastrophic Battle of Jena-Auerstedt reached Lecoq and he immediately ordered a retreat.
 When he heard that the broken armies were retreating through the Harz Mountains, he directed his march toward the fortress of Hameln.
 His and Hagken's columns reached there on 23 October and went into camp.
 He issued orders to gather food into the city for a siege.
 The next day, he set out again to the east, hoping to get across the Elbe River and escape the onrushing French.
 Hearing a report that he was cut off from the Elbe, he gave up on the 27th and marched back to Hameln.
 However, he detached one infantry battalion and a dragoon regiment under Oberst von Osten in an attempt to get through to Blücher.